Artheanos/LN-Payments/webservice/README.md

 There are two ways to check the api specification of the webservice.
 In _devtools/postman_ you can find the postman collection containing examples for all the endpoints with example values.
 Collection can be imported by any postman version that supports v2.1 format.
-Other option is to check the specification using Swagger.
+Another option is to check the specification using Swagger.
 In order to do that you must have webservice running.
 You can access the openApi specification by entering [api-docs url](http://localhost:8080/api/v2/api-docs).
 There is also a Swagger UI running that can be accessed with [this url](http://localhost:8080/api/swagger-ui/index.html).